Heterogeneous Causal Discovery of Repeated Undesirable Health Outcomes: Discovering Causes and Effect Modifiers from Observational Data

-In our problem, violation of the causal sufficiency can lead to false causes and non-identifiability of effect modification.
+In our problem, violating causal sufficiency can lead to false causes and non-identifiability of effect modification.
 For example, in Figure \ref{fig:em}, with unobserved $U$, the proxy effect modifier $P$ may be falsely discovered as a cause of $Y$ and a causal effect modifier.
-Even though our proposed framework is general enough that it can include CSL algorithms that allow for latent variables, for simplicity of exposition, we focus on ones that assume causal sufficiency.
-Due to heterogeneity, data distribution may have more CI relations than those implied by $G$, resulting in a violation of faithfulness assumption.
+Even though our proposed framework is general enough to include CSL algorithms that allow for latent variables, for simplicity of exposition, we focus on those that assume causal sufficiency.
+Due to heterogeneity, the data distribution may exhibit more CI relations than those implied by $G$, thereby violating the faithfulness assumption.
 For example, a collider structure $X \rightarrow Y \leftarrow Z$ with binary $X=\theta(0.6), Z=\theta(0.5)$, and $Y=\theta(0.4+0.2X+0.24Z-0.4XZ)$ has an unfaithful distribution.
 Here, $E[\frac{\partial Y}{\partial X}]$ and $E[\frac{\partial Y}{\partial Z}]$ are both zero making both $X$ and $Z$ marginally independent of $Y$ although $X$ and $Z$ are causes of $Y$.
-Although unfaithfulness due to counterbalancing parameters is rare~\cite{spirtes-book00}, sufficient sample size and absence of selection bias is desired in practice for faithful distributions.
-CSL methods may rely on CI tests, goodness-of-fit scores, and cause-effect asymmetries making additional parametric assumptions about the nature of the functions in SCM~\citep{glymour-fg19}.
+Although unfaithfulness due to counterbalancing parameters is rare~\cite{spirtes-book00}, a sufficient sample size and absence of selection bias are desired in practice for faithful distributions.
+CSL methods may rely on CI tests, goodness-of-fit scores, and cause-effect asymmetries, making additional parametric assumptions about the nature of the functions in SCM~\citep{glymour-fg19}.